pepurion/aleph/content/Character/Character File.md

 ---
 ## Health and Stamina
-A character has Stamina and 2 types of HP.
+As active resources, a character has Stamina and 2 types of HP.

 ### Surface HP
 SHP is the first HP bar.
 It can heal by itself while resting.